BlackHC/mamo/README.md

 We can change the persistent cache to return a Value, FunctionFingerprint pair.
 And the same with the online cache.

-This is essentially debugging information.
-This can be expanded to contain information about the call time and circumstances etc.
+This can contain debugging information: this can be expanded to contain information about the call time and circumstances etc.

+## Values that are loaded from the persisted cache might not be sufficiently proxy-wrapped.

+Only newly computed values are result-wrapped.
+Cached values that are loaded into the online cache through the persisted cache are not wrapped.
+This ought to be fixed...

+* [x] loaded values also need to be result wrapped.

+## What's next?

+This should be sufficient to start working on reproducing BatchBALD's variance analysis and polishing the API and finding issues.